 FIRE Semester 1

-The first fall semester FIRE120 earns 3 credits of General Education Scholarship in Practice credit.
+The first FIRE course FIRE120 provides 3 credits of General Education Scholarship in Practice credit.
 This course prepares students for FIRE stream productivity through training in primary research analysis, collaborative proposal development and scholarly communication.
 During this semester students select which FIRE stream they will join in their next spring semester.

 FIRE Semester 2

 Students select and join a specific FIRE stream at this time.
 FIRE Semester 2 courses focus on community building, discipline-specific safety, methods and skills training while defining the scope and objectives of research projects engaged.
 FIRE streams meet once a week at a scheduled time to facilitate communication regarding research objectives and progress.
 Students are allowed to self-schedule the time in the research setting (typically 6 hours per week) that works best with their schedule.

 The mid-point of the FIRE course sequence is the summer between a student's first year and second year.
 FIRE students can apply during the spring of their first year to be a part of a 10-week immersive research experience with their chosen FIRE stream during this summer period.
 This is an optional part of the FIRE experience.